 Voice Commands: For one, conversations are more natural with Google Home.
 For instance, if you ask, “OK Google, what are my appointments for today?” it will give you a list of your appointments.
 When you ask, “What about tomorrow?” it will answer with a list of your appointments for tomorrow.
 You no longer have to spell it out like “What are my appointments for tomorrow?”
 And because Google Home has access to other Google services, it can give you more information as well.
 For instance, you ask, “What time does the bookstore close” and you will get a correct answer from Google Home and Amazon Echo, but if you ask how far the bookstore is, Echo would not be able to give you the answer.
 Google Home can use information from Google Maps.

 Now let’s take a look at their specs, side by side.

-Price: Amazon Echo is about $50 more expensive (check here) than Google Home.
+Price: Amazon Echo is more expensive than Google Home.

 Dimensions: When it comes to looks, Google Home has a nominally wider base but Amazon Echo is taller.
 Google Home is also lighter than Echo.